Pugnacious/blog/about.markdown

 ### Note

 This blog expresses the thoughts and sentiments of an individual namely the administrator, though other individuals may occasionally author information here.
-It should be taken as opinion of the author.
+It should be taken as the opinion of the author.

 ### Bio